- 2016: PhD in Philosophy, University of Southern California [Dissertation Chair: Gary Watson]

 ANESS WEBSTER, 2009.
 Review of Equality and Legitimacy by Wojciech Sadurski Australian Journal of Legal Philosophy.
 34, 266-268

-I have research interests in value theory, broadly construed: ethics, rationality, philosophy of action, epistemology, and philosophy of law.
+My main research interest in value theory, broadly construed: ethics, rationality, philosophy of action, epistemology, and philosophy of law.
 I would be willing to supervise PhD research in any of these areas (including the intersections of these areas).
+I also have a research interest in social philosophy, in particular, philosophy of race.

 In ethics, I'm particularly interested in the desiderata for normative ethical theories.
 One issue I am currently exploring is whether or not and to what extent an adequate ethical theory should provide action-guidance.
 This issue has, I suggest, implications on other issues in normative ethics, such as ought-implies-can, cluelessness objection and the demandingness objection.
 The latter issue is the topic of another project in which I argue that there are two different sorts of demandingness.
 I attempt to show that only one sort poses a problem and that the other can be adequately answered by certain kinds of consequentialist theories.